 We once had a request from a large mobile manufacturing company to create a workflow for launching retail chains across Africa.
-The project required the company to work backwards; hire qualified staff, buy equipment, set up stores’ interiors, find and finalize locations, and many other processes that ran parallel.
-It was outside KiSSFLOW’s scope to be able to address all these issues, because what the company actually needed was a combination of project management tool and a workflow software.
+The project required the company to work backward; hire qualified staff, buy equipment, set up stores’ interiors, find and finalize locations, and many other processes that ran parallel.
+It was outside Kissflow’s scope to be able to address all these issues because what the company actually needed was a combination of project management tool and workflow software.

 Tailored workflow tools are designed to fit rigid business flows, and any change in such processes could mean that the workflow software has to be reconfigured from the start.
 If your workflow tool isn’t easily customizable, it can end up being a liability for the enterprise.

 Now that you have read through all the Google workflow possibilities for virtually all types of businesses, what do you think fits your organization best?
 Have you come across situations when a workflow had to be tweaked to fit a given software at hand?
 Comment below to share your experiences.